ReflectionHLE/ReflectionHLE/README.md

 screen resolution, is that using any resolution other than the desktop's may lead to unexpected behaviors on certain environments, like desktop icons getting messed up.

+The following settings are not even written to the cfg by default:

 - "manualgamevermode" can be used if one wants to replace some game data.
 By default, checksum and filesize verifications are done, so Reflection Keen won't let you mistakenly start a game with modified data, even if the DOS EXE